 He wanted to learn fiddle, but here was where he got stumped.
 While it is relatively common to restring “folk” and “fretted” instruments for left-handed people, it is virtually unheard of to restring bowed string instruments.
 My guitar teacher was frustrated because he could not easily pick up the fiddle from his knowledge of the mandolin.
 Mandolin and violin have the same strings, so left-hand chord and fingering shapes are identical.

 I had a left-handed student who wanted to strum with his left hand and hold the ukulele in his right.
 We re-tuned his ukulele so that the string closest to the ceiling was an “A” string and the string closest to the floor was a “G” string.
 Since these two strings are close enough in pitch, we did not have to switch the strings.
 We switched the two middle strings and re-tuned them as well.
 He played the same songs as everyone else and had the same book.
 He simply had his lefty ukulele chord shapes on his music stand.
 It was a little confusing for me to look at him (in the class), but he was fine.

 Here is a screen shot of the most common left handed ukulele chords if the “mirror” method does not work.

-My advice to anyone who seems themselves as ever becoming a “multi-instrumentalist” is to learn fingering patterns in your left hand and bowing/strumming/picking patterns in your right.
+My advice to anyone who sees themselves as ever becoming a “multi-instrumentalist” is to learn fingering patterns in your left hand and bowing/strumming/picking patterns in your right.
 As a leftie, you will learn the traditional chord shapes and fingering patterns much more quickly than your right-handed counterparts.
 You will be able to transport this knowledge to any string instrument and learn any of them rather quickly.
 (I play violin, viola, cello, bass, ukulele and guitar.)

 The real artistry of any stringed instrument is with the right hand-bowing/strumming/finger-picking etc. All of us have to work to master the different right-hand techniques on any stringed instrument, but it is nice to have the left-hand coordination mastered and be able to take it with you wherever you go musically.